 A critical goal for the founders of IUPLR was to have an impact on policy.
 Many policy centers have since emerged that focus on Latino issues, among them is the important growth of centers in Latin American universities studying outgoing migration.
 In the next few years, IUPLR will be looking for ways to partner with these policy advocates in order to share the research done and, in turn, have conversations about research priorities informed by those involved in developing policies.
 Transnational work characterized some of the early working groups of IUPLR, and we look forward to reflecting this in our research working groups.
 And in reflection of IUPLR's involvement in a series of educational activities aimed at undergraduates and graduates, we are exploring ways of increasing the number of students dedicated to policy-oriented research that could have an impact on Latino communities.

 If you are a scholar who is interested in creating or participating in a new working group, please take a look at the Working Group Guidelines, as well as the Working Group Application and the Application for Funding.
-Applications will re-open later this year.
+We are now accepting applications.
+Deadline for submission is 3/1/2018.
 Please contact Cynthia Brito, the Director of the Chicago Office, with any questions: email@example.com

 You may also find descriptions of active working groups, as well as an archive of past working groups, below: